 What is 'Two-Factor Authentication (2FA)'?

 Two-factor authentication (2FA) is a second layer of security to protect your account.
 Users must go through two layers of security before being granted access to an account or system.
-2FA increases the safety of online accounts by requiring two types of information from the user, such as a password and then a 2nd form such as tapping approve or deny from a notification on your phone or typing in a code that was texted to you before the user can log in.
+2FA increases the safety of online accounts by requiring two types of information from the user, such as a password and then a second form such as tapping "Approve" or "Deny" from a notification on your phone or typing in a code that was texted to you before the user can log in.
 The first factor is the password; the second factor is the additional item.

-You will see the screen below then click Set it up now
+You will see the screen below.
+Click Set it up now

 In 'Step 1: How should we contact you' choose a Mobile app from the dropdown

 Make sure 'Received notifications for verifications' is selected then click Set up